 - With Gary’s high recommendation, I purchased Liquid Web (aff link) Storm VPS.
 It is only going to cost me $60/month.
 (That’s only $10 more than what I was paying HostGator and I get more storage, more bandwidth, more security, and reliability.)
 Oh, and I called Liquid Web to ask a question after I purchased my new hosting plan and they answered on the first ring.
 Amazing!

 - Gave Gary my login details so he can work his magic.
-I hired him to migrate my sites (set up my server, backups, move my sites, databases, emails, cron jobs, etc.) and give the server a dose of extra security too — You’re probably asking, why on earth would Regina hire him?
-She’s techy.
-The answer is simple.
-I’ve known Gary for years and seen him perform magic on servers.
-I trust him enough to watch my dogs, my house, and my websites.
-And I am not a server expert and he is.
-He looks at my server usage, files, everything to make my site run awesome.
-Check out Gary’s WordPress Migration Package.
+I had him migrate my sites (set up my server, backups, move my sites, databases, emails, cron jobs, etc.) and give the server a dose of extra security too — Check out our WordPress Migration Package.
 Got questions?
-Sign-up for a consultation with him, it’s worth every penny!!!
+Sign-up for a consultation with Gary, it’s worth every penny!!!